niksauer/RoadChatAPI/README.md

 </a>

 ### Developing with Docker
 **Warning:** Vapor 3 now depends on Swift 4.1.
-Until a docker image is available, please follow this [tutorial](https://gist.github.com/tanner0101/cdb77c7f58d53af2ba2da5d39415389a) to build and run the app locally.
+Please follow this [tutorial](https://gist.github.com/tanner0101/cdb77c7f58d53af2ba2da5d39415389a) to build and run the app locally.

 The theory here is that you will build and run a Swift container, mounting your project directory, then keep it open during development using command-line Swift to build, test and run your project ([see tutorial](https://bygri.github.io/2018/01/25/vapor-3-with-docker.html)).